MysteryPancake/Houdini-Fun/README.md

 | [Download the HIP file!](./hips/cops/cops_pyro_comparison.hiplc) |
 | --- |

-## Copernicus texture to SOP attribute
+## Copernicus: Texture to SOP Attribute

 You can use Attribute From Map to make a SOP attribute from a Copernicus texture.